 Here are a couple six-minute video clips of Noam Chomsky and Michel Foucault in a discourse that occurred in 1971.
 It concerned human nature and power.
 Foucault’s overreach forms a key foundation for naïve Green [FS].

 First, Foucault basically dismisses Chomsky’s project as “advanced.”
 Foucault then conflates unhealthy with healthy expressions of the creative energies [knowledge, healing, law, etc.] that he engages for his genealogies project.
 In the above clip, Foucault makes the grand, dark, devastating overreach of extreme-postmodernism with just a handful of words.
 Foucault’s personal shadows [guilt, shame, self-hatred–sadly/ironically, a product of the oppressive institutional residue he critiques, a critique Chomsky rightly allows] obscured his ability to see the healthy expressions of these energies.
-The result, Foucault projected his blindness (shadow) into his (Naïve Orange [ER]) intellectual model and (Naïve Green [FS]) Utopian (deconstruction) project [cf. shadows typology].
+The result, Foucault projected his blindness (shadow) into his (Naïve Orange [ER]) intellectual model and (Naïve Green [FS]) Utopian (deconstruction) project [cf. shadows hierarchy].

 The performative contradiction of extreme-postmodernism had yet to be identified.
 Still, Chomsky was doing his best in his arguments here to put the reductionist overreach of radical deconstruction in check. [this quote begins first clip above]: